carlmontanari/scrapli/README.md

 - Question: Is this easy to use?
   - Answer: Yep!
-The "native" usage is pretty straight forward -- the thing to remember is that it doesn't do "things " for you like Netmiko does for example, so its a lot more like Paramiko in that regard this just means that you need to disable paging yourself (or pass an `on_connect` callable to do so), handle privilge modes and things like that.
+The "native" usage is pretty straight forward -- the thing to remember is that it doesn't do "things " for you like Netmiko does for example, so its a lot more like Paramiko in that regard this just means that you need to disable paging yourself (or pass an `on_connect` callable to do so), handle privilege modes and things like that.
 That said you can use one of the available drivers to have a more Netmiko-like experience -OR- write your own driver as this has been built with the thought of being easily extended.
-- Why do I get a "conn (or your object name here) has no attribute channel" exception when using the base `Scrape` or `NetworkDriver` objects?
+- Why do I get a "conn (or your object name here) has no attribute channel" exception?
-  - Answer: Those objects do not "auto open", and the channel attribute is not assigned until opening the connection .
-Call `conn.open()` (or your object name in place of conn) to open the session and assign the channel attribute .
+  - Answer: Connection objects do not "auto open", and the channel attribute is not assigned until opening the connection.
+Call `conn.open()` (or your object name in place of conn) to open the session and assign the channel attribute.
 Alternatively you can use any of the drivers with a context manager (see what I did there?
 WITH... get it?) which will auto-magically open and close the connections for you.
 - Other questions?
 Ask away!